mpoemsl/kitmus/README.md

 Run `python evaluate.py <PATH-TO-GOLD-CONLL-FILE> <PATH-TO-PREDICTED-FILE>` to evaluate a prediction.
 The predicted file can be a `jsonlines` or `tsv` file.

-To learn more about any script and its parameters, run python <script>.py -h.
+To learn more about any script and its parameters, run `python <SCRIPT> -h`.